EricMaeker/dokuwiki-plugin-pubmed/README.md

 ## Styling

 You can change the style of your citation.
 Please take a look at the style.css file for further information.

+## Using abstract translations

+In your media dir (by default `media/ncbi_esummary`), add a textual file with the translation.
+Name it : `pubmed_PMID_fr.txt` where PMID is the PMID of the citation.
+That's all.

 ## Using local PDF